 The Parents’ Commitment

 The celebration of Baptism is the first step in the making of a Christian.
 Following Baptism, your child begins the journey of Faith toward full membership in the Christian community by the eventual celebration of his/ her First Holy Communion and Confirmation.
 Parents are asked to nurture the faith life of their baptized child each step along the way and to bring them up practicing the faith, including regular Sunday attendance at Mass.
 This is the commitment parents make on their child’s baptismal day.
+Parents are also expected to become active in the parish by becoming involved in a ministry program.

 The Role of Godparents